Direct Vs Indirect Cash Flow Methods Which Is Better ?

 Direct Cash Flow Method Example

-The direct approach records the cash receipts and cash payments made during the financial period.
+Direct approach records the cash receipts and cash payments made during the financial period.
 A working example is presented below:

 Cash Flow From Operating Activities: Amount USD Cash received from the customers 57,000 Wages and salaries paid (18,000) Cash payments made to vendors/suppliers (22,000) Interest income and dividends received 5,000 Income tax paid (9,000) Interest paid (3,500) Net Cash Flow From Operating Activities 9,500

 Indirect Cash Flow Method